EUDAT-Training/B2FIND-Training/00-mdmanager-script.md

 ### Operation modes for single and multiple sources

-In the following sections the sample use cases will employ both of these operation modes and we will hint at how to set parameters and how they influence the bahaviour.
+In the following sections the sample use cases will employ both of these operation modes and we will hint at how to set parameters and how they influence the behaviour.

 #### Single Source